david-walters/Milestone-3-broken/README.md

              ))}
 ```

 All 4 images are in an array called shoes.
-Using the map method, I iterated over the array and produced each image as a thumbnail image with a function that would set that image as the main image when clicked.
-I also added the code that if the main image matches the thumbnail image then I will have certain CSS styles that will decrease its opacity revealing the white div behind it and that div will have an orange border applied with the box shadow property.
-Using the border property affected the surrounding element's positioning whereas the box shadow property has absolute behaviour and presents as a border without affecting other elements.
+Using the map method, I iterated over the array and produced each image as a thumbnail image with an onClick function that would set that image as the main image.
+I also added a code that if the main image matches the thumbnail image then certain CSS styles will be applied to it.
+Those styles will decrease its opacity revealing the white div behind it and that div will have an orange border applied with the box shadow property.
+Using the border property affected the surrounding elements' positioning whereas the box shadow property has absolute behaviour and presents itself as a border without affecting other elements.

 I was given thumbnail images of the larger images for the challenge but using the above method produced the exact same result without having to add extra images and more code.

 ### Product Info and Buttons

 The ProductInfo component contains the company name with the product information and the price of the product.
-Underneath that, there's a plus and minus button to add a specified amount of the product which the user can then add to the shopping cart, and the add to cart button is placed right next to it.
+Underneath that, there's a plus and minus button to add a specified amount of the product which the user can then add to the shopping cart with a button, and that add-to-cart button is placed right next to it.

-The add to cart button takes the value of the item counter specified by the user and applies that to other variables which calculate the item total and total price.
+The add to cart button takes the value of the item counter specified by the user and applies that to the variable itemTotal which then gets calculated for the total price.
 All the calculations will be displayed in the Cart component as a dropdown box which is revealed when the shopping cart is hovered over by the user.
-The total of items is added to the itemTotal variable which reveals the hidden span tag I mentioned earlier — giving the user a clear indication that the items have been added.
+Due to the itemTotal variable having a value above 0, it will reveal the hidden span tag I mentioned earlier — giving the user a clear indication that the items have been added.

 This component was imported into the ProductImage component as it is the other half of the main content.
 I was able to get them side by side with the following code: